Planning for Delivery

 Arrange for Child Care

 If you have other children, it is necessary to arrange for child care.
 You may need to have one plan for daytime hours and one for the night.
-We suggest that you register your child for sibling classes by calling (585) 275-4058.
-Your children may remain with you during labor if there is a designated adult to supervise them at all times.
-This should be a different person than your labor coach.
+At this time, all visitors must be at least 18 years old.